Whatsapp Icon

 Additionally, ongoing research and clinical trials continue to explore new treatments, such as oncolytic virus therapy, which uses genetically modified viruses to kill cancer cells, and vaccines aimed at preventing the recurrence of melanoma.

 With these advancements, the future of melanoma treatment looks promising, offering hope to patients for more effective and personalized care options.
-It is important for patients to discuss these treatments with their healthcare providers to determine the best approach based on their individual diagnosis and health status.
+Patients need to discuss these treatments with their healthcare providers to determine the best approach based on their individual diagnosis and health status.

 • For more information on melanoma and its treatment options, consult a healthcare professional.